 - Be ready for the family to tell you what other resettled families have received in terms of property.

 - You must be ready to reiterate the responsibility of the family to adhere to tenancy agreements and payment of rents.

 - If you are paying housing top-up payments, make this clear to the family at regular intervals.

 - Prepare the family for what will happen after two years.
 Groups in areas where accommodation is simply not going to be sustainable after two years have shared that they have helped the family to visit other areas of the UK and to build up a plan where they are able to move on after the original tenancy.

 Can the family move if they want to?

-If the family raises the possibility of relocation, as a Group it is important that you do not see their relocation as a failure on your part.
+If the family raises the possibility of relocation, as a group it is important that you do not see their relocation as a failure on your part.
 Your role is to help refugees towards integration and independence, and their choice to leave is part of their path to independence.

-From the experience in Community Sponsorship to date, it’s very unlikely that the family you support would choose to move from the property within the first two years, as most concerns around property can be and are resolved.
+From the experience in Community Sponsorship to date, it is very unlikely that the family you support would choose to move from the property within the first two years, as most concerns around property can be and are resolved.
 If the family you support remain unhappy with their accommodation, you can assist by helping them in setting goals to move toward finding accommodation that they will be happy with.

 You can find further guidance on how to support families that are considering moving to a different area in the UK in our moving house article.

 Please contact the Reset Team at any point.
 We’re always happy to provide advice and support to your group.